Demistify syntax of structural directive

 .

-The skeleton of ngFor
+.
+The skeleton of the ngFor

-directive is as follow.
+directive is as followed.

 @Directive({